 X. Right to Housing Motion

 On December 15, 2020, my first action as a new LA City Councilmember was to introduce a Right to Housing motion.
-The Right to Housing provides a framework for a jurisdiction to take progressive steps to adopt legislative, administrative, judicial and budgetary measures to advance the Right to Housing for all.
+The Right to Housing provides a framework for a jurisdiction to take progressive steps to adopt legislative, administrative, judicial and budgetary measures to establish the Right to Housing for all.
 According to the UN Committee on Social and Economic and Cultural Rights, the Right to Housing contains at least seven elements: (1) security of tenure; (2) availability of services, materials, facilities, and infrastructure; (3) affordability; (4) habitability; (5) accessibility; (6) location; and (7) cultural adequacy.
 Adoption of a Right to Housing framework with policy and legislative components, provides a jurisdiction with a pathway to plan the allocation of resources and housing entitlements.
-Once established, a Right to Housing framework provides guiding principles for the allocation of resources and protections, especially when a government is faced with difficult decisions in the midst of a financial crisis.
+Once established, a Right to Housing framework will set forth clear directives for the allocation of resources, the establishment of measurable benchmarks, and protections.
+To effectuate a Right to Housing, these directives must be satisfied irrespective of the City’s financial condition, such that, when faced with making difficult decisions in the midst of a financial crisis, the City, in its governance, is compelled to prioritize all of the steps prescribed in the Right to Housing framework.

 XI.
 Civic Engagement: A CALL TO ACTION